barnabywalters/web-action-hero-toolbelt/README.md

 No. Web Actions are a user-centric reframing of dev-centric web intents, the &lt;action&gt; element is a simple, experimental implementation designed so we can start using this pattern straight away.
 Only through real world usage will we discover the best solution to these problems.

+Other similar technologies also require significant effort on the producer side (writing the UI, invoking via JavaScript) whereas web actions only require a single extra element per action, which can be wrapped around existing markup.

 ## Questions without answers (yet)

 ### Most people don’t understand URL APIs — why doesn’t this autodiscover services like web intents?